MicrosoftDocs/VBA-Docs/api/Publisher.Document.ConvertPublicationType.md

 ## Example

 The following example determines if the active publication is a print publication.
-If it is, the publication is converted to a Web publication.
+If it is, the publication is converted to a web publication.

 ```vb